Symphony No. 40 (Haydn)

 The Symphony No. 40 in F major, Hoboken I/40, is a symphony by Joseph Haydn.
 Despite its number, Haydn had composed this symphony by 1763, long before the other symphonies numbered in the 30s and 40s in Hoboken's catalog.
-Chronologically, the symphony belongs with no. 13 and has stylistic similarities with Haydn's earliest symphonic output.
+Chronologically, the symphony belongs with Symphony No. 13 and has stylistic similarities with Haydn's earliest symphonic output.

-Movements
+Music

-The work is in four movements and is scored for two oboes, bassoon, two French horns, and strings:
+The symphony is scored for two oboes, bassoon, two French horns, and strings.